bmb0205/PythonDataParsers/README.md

 	* Holds logic for processing Comparative Toxicogenomics Database nodes and relationships in preparation for writing to outfiles

 * sourceclass.py
-	* SourceClass is the parent class for each specific source class (NCBIEntrezGeen, CTD)
+	* SourceClass is the parent class for each specific source class (NCBIEntrezGene, CTD)
     * Contains attributes passed in from main() function in refactor.py, and
     * Class methods shared between the child classes for header fixing and generic tsv parsing

 * general.py
 	* Containse general functions for creating output directory, running help flags, etc used by sourceclass.py and refractor.py

-# NCBI Taxonomy
+## NCBI Taxonomy

 * taxonomyParser.py
 	* Parses NCBI Taxonomy database files for neo4j graph database node and relationship creation.